 Clinical practice module

 The clinical practice module is assessed differently from the science-based modules.
-Each term you will be set two 1000 word tasks that will contribute towards your portfolio, which is something that you will work on throughout your time at medical school.
+Each term you will be set a reflective 1500 word essay.
+Reflective skills are something that you will work on throughout your time at medical school.
 These tasks are based on critical reflection on clinical practice, which is a fancy way of saying ‘thinking about how medical encounters happen, analysing why they happen that way, and what we can learn from them’.
 You will be given lots of support with writing these throughout the year, so don’t worry about them too much!
 You will also be asked to complete a family study, which is closely related to your GP placement.

 You will make several visits to a family with a young baby and learn about how the baby develops and how this affects the family.
 This will culminate in a 3000 word essay which is due just after you return from the Easter break.
 Again, you’ll get plenty of help with this.

 Finally, this module will be assessed with a Formative Clinical Skills Assessment.
 Here you will be asked to demonstrate some of the clinical skills (history taking, clinical examination, and resuscitation) you have learnt on volunteer patients in front of an examiner in an exam setting.
 This happens in late May, so don’t fret about it now!

 Assessment for these modules is different.
 At the end of each term you will have a knowledge test (KT), which consists of a combination of multiple choice and short answer questions assessing all of the material covered in each module.
 Notice that these happen at the end of term – this means no revision in the holidays!
 You will get about a week and a half towards the end of term when lectures will stop and you will get more time during the day to revise.
 However, you will need to use this time to revise for both your KT as well as the anatomy assesment.
 This is the main component of assessment of each module, contributes most towards your module grade, and thus requires the most work!